community-of-python/microbootstrap/README.md

 ### Prometheus

-Prometheus is not an easy case, because two underlying libraries for `fastapi` and `litestar` are so different, that could not be cast to a single interface.
-For that reason prometheus settings for `fastapi` and `litestar` are a little bit different
+Prometheus integration presents a challenge because the underlying libraries for `FastAPI` and `Litestar` differ significantly, making it impossible to unify them under a single interface.
+As a result, the Prometheus settings for `FastAPI` and `Litestar` must be configured separately.

 #### Fastapi